SergioCoboLopez/ELN_Sergio/docs/january/index.md

 The sugar part is done.
 I am going to implement O2.
 However, I still don't know if these are single interventions or continuous ones (i.e., add a constant supply of O2 during some time) It appears now that it is not a single intervention but a rate; it is like having a hose turn on.
+The metabolic part of the model looks very strange and redundant to me now.
+Is it correct?

+There is no way we can cross the Goldilocks line with these concentrations.
+Here is the solution:
+Forest was saying that I should start at the Goldilocks line (give it or take a factor 6 or 12).
+For practical purposes, all I need to do is to fix one concentration and calculate the other one.
+Which concentration is more reliable?
+O2 or sucrose?

+I need to change single additions by constant flow of O2 and constant concentration of sucrose.
+I need to recalculate eDAR for sucrose and set the concentrations at the Goldilocks line.
+I need to have a glucose dependent Hill Function (you can grow without O2, but you cannot grow without sugar)